G-Core/product-documentation/documentation/fastedge/create-apps/create-fastedge-apps.md

 For detailed steps on how to deploy a FastEdge app, refer to the relevant sections below:

 * <a href="https://gcore.com/docs/fastedge/getting-started/create-fastedge-apps#in-the-customer-portal" target="_blank">In the Customer Portal</a>.
-Follow the instructions if you created a custom Wasm file using Rust or want to create a FastEdge app from a preconfigured template.
+Follow the instructions if you created a custom Wasm using either the Rust or Javascript SDK, or if you want to create a FastEdge app from a preconfigured template.

-* <a href="https://gcore.com/docs/fastedge/getting-started/create-fastedge-apps#via-javascript-sdk-1" target="_blank">Via JavaScript SDK</a>: Follow the instructions if you want to deploy a JavaScript-packaged Wasm.
+* <a href="https://gcore.com/docs/fastedge/getting-started/create-fastedge-apps#via-javascript-sdk-1" target="_blank">Via command line</a>: Follow the instructions if you want to deploy a custom Wasm using cURL and our API.

 ### In the Customer Portal